 - 1. Announcement of Vacant Positions.
 Except as otherwise provided below, all vacancies in the classified service shall be publicized by posting announcements in the office of the County Administrator or on the official bulletin board or in other places and by such other means as the County Administrator deems advisable.
 The announcements shall specify the titles and salary ranges of the vacant positions, qualification requirements, manner of making application and other pertinent information, and shall specify the date, time, and place of examinations (if required) for the positions.
-The County Administrator will accept applications for at least 10 days following the announcement. - 2.
-Application Forms.
-All applicants for positions in the classified service of Cook County shall submit an application with the County Administrator on forms provided by the County Administrator.
-All applicants shall provide proof of citizenship as required by federal law.
+The County Administrator will accept applications for at least 10 days following the announcement.

+No applicant shall be required to provide proof of citizenship untilater an offer of employment has been communicated.
 Such forms shall require information concerning training, experience, and other pertinent information, and shall be signed by the applicant.